 So here’s what I’ve done:

 I’ve installed forScore on my iPad.
-The company behind it does have a small sheet music store, but currently it’s too small for my purposes.
+The company behind it does have a small digital sheet music store, but currently it’s too small for my purposes.
 Instead what I love about the application are the powerful PDF annotation abilities.
-It’s basically a tool for PDF annotation, but it has some other bells and whistles that make it ideal for sheet music reading in a way that GoodReader – another awesome PDF annotation tool – isn’t.
+It’s basically a tool for PDF annotation, but it has some other bells and whistles that make it ideal for digital sheet music reading in a way that GoodReader – another awesome PDF annotation tool – isn’t.

 PDF files can be created yourself by scanning or by using Sibelius or Finale (please do not distribute them to others unless your have the rights), or they can be downloaded from public domain sites like IMSLP or university public collections.